Project Overview

 - Confirm that exposing compost to herbicides accelerates its herbicide decomposition capacity before and after application to soil.

-- Compare growth rates of cover crops with and without endophyte enrichment, anti-herbicidal treatments, and local genetic and epigenetic adaptation
+- Compare growth rates of cover crops with and without endophyte enrichment and anti-herbicidal treatments, using locally adapted seeds

-- Describe trade-offs in complexity and expense versus effectiveness of the 6 treatments for improving field corn yields and soil health measures, and compare with conventional management.
+- Describe trade-offs in complexity and expense versus effectiveness of 8 treatments for improving field corn yields and soil health measures, and compare with conventional management.

 - Share findings through field days, video and print publications, and local conferences.